The Philippines Right Now

 -

-What are common illnesses for travellers in the Philippines?
+What are common illnesses for travelers in the Philippines?

 Stomach bugs, dehydration, sun exposure, and dengue fever are the most common issues.
 Mosquitoes are a bigger concern than food in many parts of the country.
 Bottled or filtered water is the safer choice throughout the trip.